meena2203/web-design-challenge/README.md

   * An assets folder contains the css and images folders
   * CSS file(s) are stored within the css folder
   * Plot images are stored within the images folder
+  * Screenshots  are stored within the images folder
   * index.html, comparison.html, and data.html are stored in the parent directory

 ## References